HOW BELIEFS FORM – PART 2

 The logical necessity of credulism

-The argument I presented for credulism actually has a doubly counterintuitive conclusion.
-That argument is purely conceptual – that is, it doesn’t at any point depend on observational evidence.
-So it reveals not only that the mere entrance of a claim into our mind via any cognitive process causes us to believe it, but also that this is due not to the nature of the human brain but to logical necessity.
+The argument I presented for credulism actually has a highly counterintuitive conclusion in two ways.
+Given that that argument uses logic alone, it reveals not only that the mere entrance of a claim into our mind via any cognitive process causes us to believe it, but also that this is due not to the nature of the human brain but simply logical necessity.

 The central tenet of the field of psychology today is that how the human mind works is due solely to the wiring and chemistry of the human brain, which are in turn determined by a person’s genes and experiences.
 But although our capacity for belief is obviously due to the nature of the human brain – as is our capacity for reason, emotion, language, perception, and so on – our extreme credulity isn't.
 Instead, that extreme credulity is simply a logically necessary aspect of a claim entering the mind – and not just the human mind, but the mind of any intelligent entity.

-Using logic alone to reach conclusions about human psychology is also currently considered unscientific, given the absence of observational evidence in such reasoning.
-But at the beginning of modern science the use of mathematics, a form of logic, alone to reach conclusions about nature, rather than in conjunction with observational data, was controversial.
-And yet in science today this is accepted as a legitimate way to further our understanding of nature.
-For example, much of theoretical physics is the use of mathematics, and non-mathematical logic, alone to develop and refine theories.
+At the beginning of modern physics and astronomy, the use of mathematics, a form of logic, alone to reach conclusions about the natural world, rather than in conjunction with observational data, was controversial, and considered unscientific by critics.
+And yet in physics and astronomy today this is accepted as a legitimate way to further our understanding of the natural world.
+Indeed, much of theoretical physics is the use of mathematics, and non-mathematical logic, alone to develop and refine theories.

-The logical necessity of credulism shows that using logic alone is a legitimate way to further our understanding of human psychology.
-Indeed, the logical necessity of credulism means that using logic alone is the only way of fully understanding belief formation.
+And the logical necessity of credulism shows that using logic alone is a legitimate way to further our understanding of human psychology.
+Indeed, that logical necessity means that using logic alone is the only way of fully understanding belief formation.
 That is, although we could find observational evidence for credulism by studying brain activity, no amount of such evidence could show the logical necessity of credulism.

-But the analysis in this article shows that this understanding of belief formation is also fatally logically flawed.
+But the analysis in this article shows that this answer is also fatally logically flawed.

 The idea that the formation of belief X is us concluding X is the idea that the formation of belief X is due to claim X being the product of our reasoning.
 But, by logical necessity, the formation of belief X upon X entering our mind via our reason is due merely to that entrance.
 So, by logical necessity, although to conclude X is by definition to believe X, it isn't the case that belief X forms because we've concluded X – instead, we conclude/believe X because X entered our mind.